Program in Public Interest Law

 Within six weeks of submitting the letter of intent, students must complete a Public Interest Career Plan Survey, available either online or at the Career Services Office, Suite 360.
 The survey enables Career Services counselors to assist students in defining their career goals.

 After completing the survey, candidates should contact Career Services to schedule a career planning meeting.

 After submitting the letter of intent, students should contact Professor Ron Staudt, director of the certificate program, to schedule a meeting to discuss course work that meets their interests and fulfills the certificate requirements.
-Prof. Staudt also holds a "Course Picking Session" for public interest students at the beginning of each semester.
+Prof. Staudt also holds a "Course Picking Session" for public interest students at the end of each semester before registration begins for the next semester.
 Attendance at this session fulfills the Curriculum Planning Meeting requirement.